wspurgin/yolo-ironman/README.md

 ###Command Line Arguments
 There are a few arguments that can be passed:

 1. A target URL to crawl
 2. The limit on how many pages will be accessed
-3. Words that should be ignored when indexing the pages
+3. Words (or a text file containing words) that should be ignored when indexing the pages

 The first argument must either be a valid URL (including scheme), or the word 'none'